integral-io/Business-in-a-Box/README.md

 * Change the default admin password and force its rotation every month; or disable the user.
 * Remove Unused, weak, or lowbit algorthyms for the OIDC, OAUTH2, SAML, and other auth protocols.
 * Modify the logging configuration to not emit tokens.
+* Turn off the self-registration in the Enduser app; or otherwise control when, what, and how users can self-register.